folio-org/folio-org.github.io/community/contrib-code.md

 * Wrap the body at 72 characters
 * Use the body to explain what and why vs. how

-The last point is the most critical.
-A diff will tell you what changed, but only the commit message can properly tell you why.
+The last point is the most critical:
+> A diff will tell you what changed, but only the commit message can properly tell you why.

 ### Feature branches